eduMFA/eduMFA/doc/installation/docker.rst

    docker compose up -d

+Alternatively, you can mount your own `edumfa.cfg` instead of configuring eduMFA via environment variables.
 For more information on using eduMFA, please refer to :ref:`first_steps`.

 Pulling the eduMFA Docker Image ...............................